A teacher in a classroom benefiting from home loans.

 Rocket Mortgage is not affiliated with or otherwise sponsored by Homes for Heroes, Inc.

-Government home loans are mortgages that are funded through the federal government.
-These loans are ideal for first-time home buyers, borrowers who purchase in rural areas and current or former members of the military.
+Government home loans are ideal for first-time home buyers, borrowers who purchase in rural areas and current or former members of the military.
 These loans typically come with more flexible eligibility requirements and low money down options.

-There are three main types of government home loans: FHA, USDA and VA.
+There are three main types of government home loans: the Federal Housing Administration (FHA), the U.S. Department of Agriculture (USDA) and the U.S. Department of Veterans Affairs (VA) loans.
 All three have different benefits and may be combined with many of the above grants.

 FHA Loans